sbarberog/Blackjack/README.md

 # Blackjack ♥️ ♠️ ♦️ ♣️

-Simple Blackjack game with user profiles and a database connection.
+Simple 1-player Blackjack game with a SQL database that stores user profiles, bets and match results.

 The GUI is made with Java Swing and incorporates images, background music and sound effects.